Deen0X/DNXDOScript/README.md

 # How it works?

+You must run as administrator (right click on DNSDOScript.cmd file, run as administrator)

 The main script will scan two main folders,  looking for files (subscripts) that will execute.

-These files can be .cmd, .bat, .reg, .ps1, etc, anything that can be launched from the main script (cmd)
+These files can be .cmd, .bat, .reg, .ps1, etc, anything that can be launched from the main script (cmd).
+Take note that these scripts will be executed in alphabetical order, so if you want to specific order on script execution, you must rename scripts in the proper way to ensure their execution.
+I suggest to add some number before the name, such "000_name of script.cmd" , "001_name of powershell script.ps1", etc.

 There are two main folders:
 - Scripts: This contain all scripts that will be launched by the main script